 15th March | Category: News

-Further information can be obtained from Arnór Sighvatsson, Deputy Governor at the Central Bank: +354 569 9600
+Further information may be obtained from Már Guðmundsson, Governor of the Central Bank of Iceland: +354 569 9600.